Semi-ripe cuttings are a good way to propagate a wide range of woody plants from late summer to mid-autumn.

 The bases of the cuttings should be hardening and woody while the tip is still soft.

-- select healthy cuttings from teh current season’s growth.
+- select healthy cuttings from the current season’s growth.
 Cut with sharp secateurs.

-- Put them in a plastic bag immediately.
+- Put into a plastic bag immediately.
 Aim to pot them within 12 hours.

 - Trim to 4-6 inches (10-15 cm); cut below a leaf node.

 - Heeled cuttings (not cut, but puled away with a piece of the old stem attached) works well with Ceanothus and Berberis.

 - Remove the lowest leaves the the soft tips.

 - If raising large-leaved shrubs (eg hydrangea) cut leaves in half to reduce water loss.